 Over my career I have worked as an engineering team member on numerous projects and studies.
 Some studies went better than others.
 Unfortunately some dragged on, ran over budget, and ended up delivering a less than optimal product once all was said and done.

 There are numerous factors that will have influence on the successful completion of a study.
-Some of them are related to the quality of the technical team, the allowable budget and time window, and the type of direction provide by the Owner, however the key factor that I observed is the competency of the Study Manager (or Project Manager).
+They are related to the quality of the technical team, the allowable budget, the time window, and the direction from the Owner.
+However the key factor that I observed is the competency of the Study Manager (or Project Manager).

 Every technical team has those team members that will deliver quality within timelines consistently.
-There will also be team members that have difficulty in meeting quality and deadline targets for various reasons.
-The Study Manager early on needs to figure out who fits into which category and must be able to work with each.
+There are also team members that have difficulty meeting targets.
+The Study Manager, early on, needs to figure out who fits into which category and then must be able to work with each.

-The Study Manager also needs to understand the objectives of the Owner and ensure the study team is working towards those objectives.
+The Study Manager also needs to understand the objectives of the Owner and ensure the team is working towards those objectives.

 The Study Manager however must also be honest with the Owner, keeping him informed of the actual progress and warn if some target will not be met.

 The Study Manager coordinates communication within the team and with the Owner.
 Some managers are excellent at this while others fall into the trap of communicating on a “need-to-know” basis or “too late” basis.
 Timely and thorough communication is important.
 Don’t assume that one is hampering progress by involving the team in frequent communications.